 - Find fresh eyes.
 If you have originated a document, ask someone else who is not familiar with the material to proofread it for you.

-- Read the entire document backwards; you’d be surprised at the mistakes you can catch!
+- Read the entire document backward; you’d be surprised at the mistakes you can catch.

-Following are the items that the communications staff asks clients to have verified and checked before turning copy over for editorial review.
+The following are the items that the communications staff members ask clients to have verified and checked before turning copy over for editorial review:

 - Class years